SwiftieDev/SwiftieDev/README.md

  ## SwiftieDev

-- 💻 Swift tutorials on YouTube @SwiftieDev
+- 💻 Swift tutorials on YouTube @SwiftlyDev
-- 📸 Follow me on Instagram @SwiftieDev
+- 📸 Follow me on Instagram @SwiftlyDev
-- ⚡ Follow me on Twitter @SwiftieDev_
+- ⚡ Follow me on Twitter @SwiftlyDev
-- ☕️ Support the channel on BuyMeACoffee @SwiftieDev
+- ☕️ Support the channel on BuyMeACoffee @SwiftlyDev